NaniiiGock/StockMarket-Analysis-and-Prediction/Readme.md

 averaging of prices over small periods of time (the default is a 5-sec window).

+We use Kafka to enable asynchronous communication between microservices, and we utilize Spark Streaming because it allows us to process and analyze data in real-time, efficiently averaging values and providing timely, accurate data representation for plot visualization.

+We choose Cassandra for historical DB, because it excels in handling high write throughput, scalability, and availability across distributed systems, which are essential for storing and retrieving large volumes of time-series data efficiently.

 Written in Rust language for the best performance.

 This service has the following modules: